Our Wonderful Earth

 - Geoid means an earth-like shape.

-- Conditions favourable to support life are probably found only on the earth.
+- Conditions favorable to support life are probably found only on the earth.

 - The earth is neither too hot nor too cold.